 AI Laws in Michigan (MI)

-Michigan has enacted HB 5891 — AI in Employment.
-Employers using AI for screening must disclose to candidates and provide appeal process.
-This page explains what the law requires in plain language, who is in scope, the penalty for non-compliance, and what your business needs to do before the 2027 deadline.
+Michigan has enacted HB 4668 (2025-26) — Artificial Intelligence Safety and Security Transparency Act (proposed).
+Michigan has not enacted a comprehensive AI law.
+Proposed HB 4668 would require large developers of AI foundation models to implement safety and security protocols to manage critical risks, prescribe developer duties and whistleblower protections, and provide civil sanctions and remedies.
+This page explains what the law requires in plain language, who is in scope, the penalty for non-compliance, and what your business needs to do.

 Who is in scope

-The law covers any business in Michigan that uses algorithmic tools to screen job applications, score interviews, rank candidates, evaluate employee performance, or make promotion and termination decisions.
+The law covers businesses that use AI to interact with consumers, make consumer-facing decisions (credit, pricing, recommendations, content delivery), or generate AI content that is presented to the public.
 Company size does not determine whether you are in scope — a startup with ten employees using an off-the-shelf AI hiring tool has the same disclosure obligations as an enterprise running a custom-built model.
 What matters is whether the AI system makes or substantially informs a decision that affects a Michigan resident in a consequential way.
 Notably, the obligation extends to vendors: if your company deploys an AI tool built by a third party, you — as the deployer — are responsible for ensuring it meets Michigan's requirements, even if you did not build it.

 Key compliance requirements